 Christian Mortensen passed away in 1998 at 115 years and 252 days old.
 He gave credit to living for so long to friends, no alcohol, staying positive, singing, a good cigar, and drinking lots of good water—specifically, boiled water.
 He claimed that moderation was the key to being able to smoke cigars throughout his long life.

 Another supercentenarian cigar aficionado was Walter Breuning, a man who remembered getting his first haircut on the day of the assassination of President William McKinley.
-Breuning actually quit smoking when he turned 103 because they became too expensive, but started smoking again years later when he began receiving cigars as gifts.
+Breuning actually quit smoking when he turned 103 because they became too expensive, but started again years later when he began receiving cigars as gifts.

 Maine native Fred Hale Sr. was 113 when he passed away in November 2004, a few weeks after witnessing his beloved Boston Red Sox win the World Series for the first time in 86 years.
 At 108, he became the Guinness record holder for oldest driver and was allegedly still getting annoyed at people he believed to be driving too slowly.
-Fred said he partook in the "occasional nip" of whiskey, and every day ate bee pollen and honey.
-His snack choice might have something to do with the fact that Hale retired in 1957 as a railroad postal worker, and beekeeper.
+Hale said he partook in the "occasional nip" of whiskey, and every day ate bee pollen and honey.
+His snack choice might have something to do with the fact that Hale retired in 1957 as a railroad postal worker—and beekeeper.